 Suits are worn most of the time by trads whereas Ivy Leaguers and preps would often focus on blazers.
 While the preps would often fold up their pants the more conservative trad would never get out of the house before his father would say “roll those pants back down.”
 To mitigate this risk of embarrassment, the trad would cuff his pant leg.
 A perfect compromise between the standard uncuffed pant and the rolled look their preppy friend managed to get away with.
 It gave a sense of relief, albeit a small breakthrough from the stifling conservative traditions of a bygone era, it was still a way to minimally – yet appropriately – express oneself.

-That’s where the white buck came into play.
-It offered a traditional approach to a modern era.
-It was just fashionable enough that Dad might do a second take as you walked out the door, but he probably wouldn’t be able to place exactly what was off with the outfit.
+Casual shoes are a staple in Ivy style.
+Preppies love their boat shoes; Ivy guys swear by the penny loafer, but neither of those shoes did the conservative parent believe was appropriate to wear out.
+If you’re into Ivy style and you wear a seersucker suit, you could combine them with white buckskin shoes.
+For trad, that is too loud and over-the-top, instead, you’d maybe wear a pair of suede shoes.
+It is fashionable enough that dad might do a second take as you walked out the door, but he probably wouldn’t be able to place exactly what was off with the outfit.
 Even if he did think it was inappropriate, he would probably have a difficult time arguing why.
 So long as you were wearing it casually and not with formalwear, you got away with it.

 Unlike prep and Ivy styles, trad is no longer as known or popular as it once was.
 Today, society has become far more lenient and men are more free than ever to adopt a more colorful palette of expression.
 In fact, if the average person saw someone wearing the standard trad outfit today, they would probably think they were very classically attired and its subtlety would be lost.
 Nevertheless, it’s still important for the sartorially-savvy man to be familiar with the style as there remains a small contingent of men that follow the trad style rules.